takugian/quick-tutorials-with-aws/apigatewayv2/apigatewayopenapi/README.md

 # apigatewayopenapi

-This project creates:
-- A REST API Gateway based on OpenAPI contract;
+This project creates a REST API Gateway deployed using OpenAPI.

 ## Helpful links